The capacity region of classes of product broadcast channels

-Observe that $SR_{MIB} = \max_{p(u,v,w,x)} \min_{\la \in [0,1]} \la\dash SR(\qmf,p(u,v,w,x)).$ The following claim allows us to shift the discussion from the sum-rate to $\la$-sum rate, and then return to the sum-rate at a later point to complete the argument. \begin{claim} The following min-max theorem holds: This implies that the sum-rate of Marton's inner bound can be calculated using any of the three above expressions. \end{claim} \begin{proof} The fact that was established in section 3.1.1 of \cite{gea10}.
-For completeness we present a (slightly different) proof in the Appendix which can be considered as an application of a min-max theorem of Terkelsen \cite{ter72}.
-The argument in the Appendix can also be used in other instances where a max-min occurs, such as compound channels. \end{proof}
+The following lemma allows us to shift the discussion from Marton\rq{}s sum rate to $\la$-sum-rate, and then return to Marton\rq{}s sum rate at a later point to complete our arguments.

+\begin{lemma} The following min-max theorem holds: This implies that the sum rate of Marton's inner bound can be calculated using any of the three above expressions. \end{lemma} \begin{proof} The proof is presented in Appendix \ref{Apendix0} and can be considered as an application of a min-max theorem of Terkelsen\cite{ter72}.
+The fact that was also established in section 3.1.1 of \cite{gea10}.
+However Corollary \ref{coro:mm} established in the Appendix, which is the crux of the current proof, can also be used in other instances where a max-min occurs, such as compound channels. \end{proof}